ahmeddwalid/batin/SECURITY.md

 ### How to Report

 1. **Do NOT open a public issue** for security vulnerabilities
-2. Email security concerns to: `security@batin.dev` (or use GitHub's private vulnerability reporting)
+2. Email security concerns to: `devahmedwalid@proton.me` (or use GitHub's private vulnerability reporting)
 3. Include the following in your report:
    - Description of the vulnerability
    - Steps to reproduce